StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 * New Gunship enemy type
 * Exclusive weapon mods/attachments with original icons
 * Works for Attrition, Hardpoint, CTF, Frontier Defense, and Titan Brawl
-* A rework for the Thunderbolt Titan minigun
+* A rework for the AG-8 Thunderbolt Titan minigun
-* Destroyer Titan as a rare NPC mini-boss
+* Destroyer Titan as a rare NPC mini-boss (temporarily disabled)
 * Comes bundled with several other mods!